How to prevent my campaigns from going to spam

 And finally, do not hesitate to contact our support if you have questions .
 Remember that we are specialized in this matter and we will advise you on what you need.

-In many cases it is not very careful to choose a sender for the campaign.
-Sometimes, you even use a sender from any mail provider, such as a Hotmail or Gmail address.
-This practice can activate anti-spam filters.
+On many occasions not much care is taken in choosing a sender for the campaigns.
+Sometimes, you even use a sender from any email provider, such as a Hotmail or Gmail address.
+This practice can trigger anti-spam filters.

 The most important thing at this point is that you use an email that belongs to a domain that you own .
 It is also highly recommended that the address exists and is not of the no-reply type , so that your subscribers can contact you directly by replying to your emails.

 It is common that, if you send an email from your own domain @tuempresa.com to another address in your domain, the emails reach spam.
-This is because the email provider knows that the email has not been sent from your domain, but from a third party (Acumbamail's sending servers, in this case).
-But don't worry, because this has easy solutionif you set up DKIM and SPF.
+This is because the email provider knows that the email has not been sent from your domain, but from a third party (the Acumbamail sending servers, in this case).
+But don't worry, because this has an easy solution if you configure DKIM.